kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

 Ago05 2022
-- Frequency changes at each encoder step (I am using EC11 encoder and it changed the frequency at every second step)
+- Now the frequency changes at each encoder step (I am using EC11 encoder and it changed the frequency at every second step)
-- Plot to waterfall graphic improved to spend less time
+- Plot to the waterfall improved to spend less time
-- Included separate audio filters for CW and AM  (AM does not look ok for me...)
+- Included separate audio filters for CW and AM
 - Included side tone for CW TX
 - Writing to display and programming Si5351 only when necessary (finally)
 - PTT debounce reduced to allow CW TX (** it needs a 100nF capacitor from PTT pin to ground **)